 Black paint, which often has an LRV of 0, depending on the brand, reflects virtually no light, meaning it will absorb most of the light that hits it and fade quickly.
 In fact, certain door manufacturers will void your warranty if you paint the door black because high heat absorption can warp the door.
 However, if your warranty will allow it and your front door is shaded, you might still find the color’s positive impact on home resale value worth the risk.
 The Paint Color Analysis survey performed by real estate database Zillow found that homes with black or charcoal gray front doors sold for $6,271 more than expected in homes around the country.

 Traditional exterior paints are certainly more rot-resistant than interior paints, but they can still form a fair amount of mildew or mold with enough exposure to water and humidity.
-So look for a paint specifically labeled “mildew-resistant” or “mold-resistant,” especially if you live in an area that receives a lot of rain or snow.
-These paints are formulated with antimicrobial chemicals that prevent mildew and mold from setting in for a period of years indicated on the paint container.
+If you live in an area that gets lots of rain or snow, look for a paint that’s specifically labeled “mildew-resistant” or “mold-resistant,” like HGTV Home by Sherwin Williams’ WeatherShield Exterior Paint.
+These paints are formulated with antimicrobial chemicals that prevent mildew and mold from setting in for the period of years indicated on the paint container.

-- Start with samples.
+- Get samples.
 Paint chip cards can only tell you so much.
 Invest in a few sample cans of paint, brush a few swatches on your door, and see how they look at different times of day.

 - Choose a complementary color.
-Pick a shade that complements the trim, shutters, and siding of your home.
-For example, a light taupe front door would pair well with white trim and brown siding.
+Pick a front door paint shade that complements the trim, shutters, and siding of your home.
+A taupe front door, for example, would pair well with white trim and brown siding.

 - Architectural style and materials matter.
 To suit the bold style of modern architecture, consider bright orange, lemon yellow, or turquoise for your front door.
-Muted hues suit more traditional homes, but for stately presence, consider slate blue, pure white, or classic red.
+To give a traditional home a stately vibe, consider slate blue, pure white, or classic red.
 A red brick home looks great with a sage green or pale gray front door.

 - Explore the language of color.
-Your front door welcomes visitors and family alike, so keep in mind the message the color sends.
-Red, orange, and yellow are friendly hues, blue is peaceful, white makes a statement of simplicity, and purple resounds with adventurous spirit.
+Your front door welcomes visitors and family alike, and you want your door’s hue to send the right message: Red, orange, and yellow are exuberant, friendly hues.
+Blue is peaceful, white is all about simplicity, and purple resounds with an adventurous spirit.

-- Make it easy.
-If you want the front door paint project to go quickly, choose a similar shade or one that’s darker than the current hue.
-To put a lighter shade over a darker one, you’ll need to give it two full coats of primer, and allow time for the second coat of primer to dry and set before painting.
+- Keep it simple.
+If you want the front door paint project to go quickly, choose a similar shade to the one you have, or one that’s darker than the current hue.
+To apply a lighter shade over a darker one, you’ll need to give it two full coats of primer, and allow time for the second coat of primer to dry and set before painting.

 - Factor in feng shui.
-The Asian design principle of feng shui recommends choosing a color based on the direction the front door faces.
-Red (fire element) for a south-facing door, blue (water element) for a north-facing door, white (metal element) for a west-facing door (metal element), and green (wood element) for an east-facing door
+The design principle of feng shui recommends choosing a color based on the direction the front door faces: Use red (fire element) for a south-facing door, blue (water element) for a north-facing door, white (metal element) for a west-facing door, and green (wood element) for an east-facing door.

-- Express yourself.
+- Take a chance.
 Painting the front door isn’t a huge project, so get creative.
 If you pick a hue only to soon decide it doesn’t suit you, or provide the resale value you want, you can always repaint it.

 - Perk up the inside.
-The inside and outside surface of your front door needn’t be the same color.
-If you pick a sedate shade to face the outside world, but your home decor and personality in general are more cheerful, apply a fun, vibrant hue to the inside surface.
+The interior and exterior surfaces of your front door needn’t be the same color.
+If you pick a low-key shade to face the outside world, but your home decor and personality in general are more cheerful, apply a fun, vibrant hue to the inside surface.